rdlauer/articles/blues/datacake-guide/datacake-guide.md

 # Visualizing the IoT with Datacake and the Blues Wireless Notecard

 *Datacake is a low-code IoT platform that seamlessly integrates with Notehub.io.
-Learn more about how to route your Notecard data to Datacake.*
+Learn more about how to rout Notecard data to Datacake.*

 The wave of self-described "low code" development solutions has come (and mostly gone) without much fanfare.
 While there have been some successes, generally speaking, **developers require control above any desire to cut corners**.